paulrougieux/biotrade/README.md

 # Acknowledgements

 The authors would like to acknowledge ideas and feedback received from the following
-persons: Lucas Sinclair, Roberto Pilli, Mirco Migliavacca, Giovanni Bausano.
+persons: Giovanni Bausano, Noemi Cazzaniga, Mirco Migliavacca, Roberto Pilli, Lucas Sinclair.

-Noemi Cazzaniga's package [eurostat](https://pypi.org/project/eurostat/) was taken as an inspiration to load Eurostat data from the bulk download repository.